FebryanHernanda/weekly-task-3-koda-3/README.md

 # Weekly Task 3 - Koda 3

-Ini adalah project web saya untuk **Weekly Task 3** dari **Koda 3**.
+This is a web project created for **Weekly Task 3** of **Koda 3**.

-## 📚 Deskripsi
+## 📚 Description

-Website ini dibuat sebagai bagian dari latihan dan pengembangan keterampilan sebagai web develper.
-Fokus utama pada tugas ini adalah:
+This website was built as part of an exercise to develop and improve frontend skills as a web developer.
+The main focus of this task includes:

-- Membangun struktur halaman web yang rapi
+- Building a clean and structured web page
-- Menerapkan layout responsif
+- Implementing responsive layout
-- Mengasah kemampuan HTML, dan CSS
+- Practicing HTML and CSS fundamentals

 ## 🛠️ Tech Stack